New Avengers: All-New, All-Different Marvel

-In the Avengers: Standoff! crossover, A.I.M. received a distress call from Rick Jones when he is taken into S.H.I.E.L.D. custody.
+In the "Avengers: Standoff!" event, A.I.M. received a distress call from Rick Jones when he is taken into S.H.I.E.L.D. custody.
 Hawkeye decided to break with S.H.I.E.L.D. for good and supported a rescue mission.
 Hulkling, Wiccan and Squirrel Girl, the only three dissenters, were expelled from A.I.M. and teleported to the desert – Sunspot also conferred the name of "New Avengers" on them.
 The remaining A.I.M. field team successfully rescued Rick from the Agents of S.H.I.E.L.D.'s battlecarrier.
 In response, the U.S. military launched an attack on Avengers Island with the American Kaiju (a Marine corporal transmogrified into a giant lizard monster) – as A.I.M. evacuated the island, they battled the monster with the mentally-controlled giant robot Avenger Five.
 Meanwhile, S.H.I.E.L.D. also launched a counterattack as led by John Garrett, forcing Songbird to reveal that she had been a deep-cover S.H.I.E.L.D. mole.
 The American Kaiju was defeated by forcing it back into human form.
-Rick Jones got cold feet about throwing in with A.I.M. and fled, and as a result S.H.I.E.L.D. successfully detained Hawkeye.
-The remainder of A.I.M. successfully evacuated to Avenger Two, a secondary base in the Savage Land run by Sunspot's old friend Cannonball.
+Rick got cold feet about throwing in with A.I.M. and fled, and as a result S.H.I.E.L.D. successfully detained Hawkeye.
+The remainder of A.I.M. successfully evacuated to Avenger Two, a secondary base in the Savage Land run by Cannonball.

 Hawkeye was fired from S.H.I.E.L.D. for his betrayal.
-He, Wiccan, Hulkling and Squirrel Girl decided to re-form the New Avengers with Wiccan as the new team leader after fighting the Plunderer together.
+He, Wiccan, Hulkling, and Squirrel Girl decided to reform the New Avengers with Wiccan as the new team leader after fighting the Plunderer together.
 Meanwhile, Songbird openly became a S.H.I.E.L.D. agent, but was in fact still loyal to Sunspot.

 Team roster

-Collected editionsThe New Avengers has been collected in a series of editions that had both hardcover and trade paperback releases.
+Collected editions

-New Avengers Vol. 1 (2005)The New Avengers has also been collected in the following hardcovers:The New Avengers has also been collected in the following Complete Collections:The New Avengers has also been collected in the following Marvel Omnibus:
+The New Avengers has been collected in a series of editions that had both hardcover and trade paperback releases.